 Fuel flow blockage due to blocked jet tube.
 Even with a pre-pump and post-pump fuel filters installed, I've seen enough miniscule particles of (?) in the bottom of the fuel-bowl, that I don't know for certain, but swear there was enough contamination to affect the (vacuum motivated only) fuel delivery, as the vehicle exhibited fuel delivery symptoms only at high fuel demands, and the symptoms were cured after cleaning out the fuel bowls.

 False-Air.
-False-Air is defined as air which enters the engine by a path other than through the carb and past the venturi, where it is "measured" such that the corresponding correct amount of fuel may be dispensed.
-High mileage SUs typically develop wear-gaps where the steel linkages bear and wear against their light alloy bodies.
-This allows false air to be ingested.
-False air causes a lean mixture at idle, and this is typically compensated for by richening up the mixture...which in-tuen leads to an unnecessarily rich mixture throughout the entire operating range.
+False-Air is defined as air which enters the engine by a path other than past the venturi, where it can be "measured" such that the corresponding correct amount of fuel may be dispensed.
+High mileage SUs typically develop wear-gaps where the brass throttle shafts bear and wear against the light alloy bodies.
+This wear-gap allows false air to be ingested, causing a lean mixture at idle, and this is typically compensated for by richening up the mixture...which in-tuen leads to an unnecessarily rich mixture throughout the entire operating range.
 Worn throttle shafts also cause inconsistent idle and difficulties in tuning in that they don't necessarily return to the same place...lubing the linkages helps, but the proper fix is to rebush the housings to eliminate False-Air.

 Cold-starting Link to Check your Choke tech article